We Understand That a Catastrophic Injury Is Life-Altering

 A catastrophic injury is a severe injury that results in long-term or permanent debilitations and can be caused by any violent impact to the body, especially motor vehicle accidents.
 Typically, a catastrophic injury affects the spine, spinal cord, vital organs, skull and brain, body parts and leaves a serious impairment.

-Our Ottawa personal injury lawyers are often asked what types of injuries are legally considered catastrophic.
-In Ontario, a catastrophic injury is a significant impairment including paraplegia, quadriplegia, amputation or body impairment of at least 55%, complete loss of vision, brain damage and severe mental or behavioural disorders.
-This impairment rating is typically completed 2 years following an accident, although in some cases it can be completed before the 2 year mark.
+We are often asked what types of injuries are legally considered catastrophic.
+In Ontario, a catastrophic injury is a significant impairment including paraplegia, quadriplegia, amputation or body impairment of at least 55%, complete loss of vision, brain damage, and severe mental or behavioral disorders.
+This impairment rating is typically completed 2 years following an accident, although in some cases it can be completed before the 2-year mark.

 - Paraplegia or quadriplegia – paralysis that results in the partial or total loss of use of the limbs and torso;